 The common image of a police officer is of one who works for a city.
 But officers also serve with numerous state and federal agencies, as well as in campus police departments at colleges and universities nationwide.

 The primary responsibility of a police officer is to protect people and property, which is why so many departments have began using such technology as drones and body cameras.
 Within a police department, job titles and duties vary.

 Patrol officers typically respond to emergency calls and can find themselves involved with a variety of situations, from issuing tickets for traffic violations to pursuing suspects and resolving domestic disputes.
 Many departments have turned to technology for better effeciency through special apps used on mobile devices.
 They also are responsible for completing incident reports and often are called to testify in court about traffic and criminal cases.

 Detectives investigate crimes, collecting and cataloguing evidence that can be used to arrest a suspect and build a criminal case.
 They interview suspects, victims and witnesses as part of their investigative work.
 Like patrol officers, they are tasked with filing detailed reports and testifying in court about the evidence they have collected.

 Within larger departments, officers may be assigned to specific areas of investigation, such as street crime, vice, narcotics, robbery or homicide.
 Others work in special units, such as SWAT or hostage negotiation.
 An officer’s duties may also include community relations and crime prevention training.

-The average annual pay for police and sheriff’s patrol officers nationally was about $56,000 in May 2011, according to the federal Bureau of Labor Statistics (BLS).
-On average, wages were higher for officers employed by state government agencies ($60,650), followed by those working for local government agencies ($56,160).
+The average annual pay for police and sheriff’s patrol officers nationally was $59,680 in May 2016, according to the federal Bureau of Labor Statistics (BLS).
+On average, wages were higher for officers employed by state government agencies ($69,190), followed by those working for local government agencies ($62,680).

 As in any profession, salary and employment opportunities for police officers may vary based on market conditions and a candidate’s educational background and work history.